-What Should I Do If I’m Involved In An Uber Accident?
+What Should I Do If I’m Involved In A Chicago Uber Accident?

 As you can imagine, an accident can quickly turn into a blame game between Uber and the driver.
 The situation can be even more complex if another driver is involved, or there are accusations that the third party driver is responsible.
 The victim can quickly get lost in the shuffle.